Postal and proxy voting

 Uttlesford District Council

-To enable your application to be completed in time for the district and parish elections on 2 May 2019, your completed application form must be returned to Electoral Services by no later than:
+To enable your application to be completed in time for the European Parliamentary election on 23 May 2019, your completed application form must be returned to Electoral Services by no later than:

-When will my postal vote pack be sent out?
+When will my postal vote pack for the European Parliamentary election be sent out?

 Will you be away when your postal vote pack arrives?
 These are the dates when postal votes are being sent out:

-If your application is returned to us after 22 March, please note your postal ballot packs will be sent out by 1st class mail on or about 23 April.
+If you already have a postal vote for all elections, your postal ballot packs will be sent out by 1st class mail on or about 8 May.

 The postal ballot packs should arrive a day or so after posting, so please bear in mind these anticipated dates if you will be away from home.